single-spa/create-single-spa/CONTRIBUTING.md

 git add .
 git commit -m "NPM Publish"
 pnpm publish -r
-git tag -a v2.0.0 -m v2.0.0
 git push
 ```

-Then create a github release for the tag you created (v2.0.0 in the example).
-Copy + paste the changelogs from changelog.md in each package that was changed into the global release notes.
+Then create Github releases for each new Git tag.
+Copy from CHANGELOG.md within each project for the release notes.

 ## Upgrading dependencies